 Mom

-There will be a number of topics and themes that I plan to regularly write about and revisit over here on the paid subscriber side of the fence.
-Among them, are travel, the outdoors, off-grid living, addiction, and caring for an aging loved one that is dealing with diminishing cognitive abilities - specifically, my mother.
+There are a number of topics and themes that I plan to write about on this platform Among them, are travel, the outdoors, off-grid living, addiction, love, life, and caring for an aging loved one who is dealing with diminishing cognitive abilities - specifically, my mother.

 My mother had me just after her 17th birthday.
 My biological father had a difficult time not physically abusing crying babies and was out of the picture forever a few months after I was born.
 When I was less than a year old, she would meet and eventually marry a wonderful but often tortured man who suffered from PTSD caused by his service in Vietnam.
 He was prone to prolonged bouts of substance abuse throughout his life but was, by and large, a tremendous father to me and my two half-sisters and a caring husband.